-Hydrocarbon fuels such as gasoline, diesel fuel, kerosene, jet fuel generally have similar characteristics, whether they are flammable liquids or combustible liquids.
-In this module we will specifically identify the characteristics of gasoline as they relate to ethanol and gasoline blends.
+Hydrocarbon fuels (gasoline, diesel fuel, kerosene, jet fuel, etc.) generally have similar characteristics whether they are flammable liquids or combustible liquids.
+In this program we will specifically identify the characteristics of gasoline as they relate to ethanol and gasoline blends.
 Gasoline is a hydrocarbon produced from crude oil.
-It is immiscible with water and will not mix at any concentration.
-Gasoline has a flash point of approximately -45°F, varying with octane rating.
-It changes seasonally and is blended specifically for each region of the country.
-An important point to note is that even in winter weather, gasoline will ignite.
+It is immiscible with water and will not mix with water at any concentration.
+It has a flash point of approximately -45° F, varying with octane rating.
+Gasoline changes seasonally and is blended specifically for each region of the country.
+An important point to note is that even in winter weather, it will ignite.
 Gasoline has a vapor density between 3 and 4.
-Therefore, as with all products with a vapor density greater than 1.0, gasoline vapors are heavier than air and will seek low levels or remain close to ground level.

-Gasoline has a specific gravity of 0.72-0.76 which indicates it is lighter than water (which has a specific gravity of 1.0).
-Therefore, gasoline will float on top of water since it is immiscible or insoluble.
-Its auto-ignition temperature is greater than 530°F.

-Gasoline varies in composition.
-It is a mixture of many hydrocarbons typically with a boiling point between 100°F and 400°F, but some portions will boil at less than room temperature.

-Gasoline is not considered a poison but it does have harmful effects after long-term and high-level exposure that can lead to respiratory failure.
+Therefore, as with all products with a vapor density greater than 1.0, gasoline vapors will seek low levels or remain close to ground level.
+Gasoline has a specific gravity of 0.72-0.76 which indicates it will float on top of water since it is immiscible or insoluble.
+Its auto-ignition temperature is greater than 530°F. Gasoline varies in composition.
+It is a mixture of many hydrocarbons typically with a boiling point between 100°F and 400°F but some portions, will boil at less than room temperature.
+Gasoline is not considered a poison but does have harmful effects after long-term and high-level exposure that can lead to respiratory failure.
 Smoke from burning gasoline is black and has toxic components.

-The toxic components found in gasoline include benzene, toluene, xylene, heptane, and hexane.
-Gasoline's greatest hazard is its flammability despite a narrow flammability range (Lower Explosive Limit, or LEL, is 1.4% and the Upper Explosive Limit, or UEL, is 7.6%).
+The toxic components found in gasoline include benzene, toluene, xylene, heptane, hexane, etc. Gasoline's greatest hazard is its flammability even though it has a fairly narrow flammability range (LEL is 1.4% and UEL is 7.6%).